01-edu/Branch-Blockchain/Quest1 Transactions/retrieveTransactionInOut/README.md

-## Retrieve Transaction In and OUt
+## Retrieve Transaction In and Out

-### Explanation
+### Instructions

 A Bitcoin transaction consists of one or several inputs and one or several outputs.
-The sum of the inputs is slightly superior to the sum of output to take into account the fee.
+The sum of the inputs is slightly superior to the sum of the output to take into account the fee.
 Some transactions, called "coinbase", are financing miners and do not have a valid input.
 Some outputs might be null too.

-This model is referred to as `UTXO` for "Unspend Transaction Outputs", as there is a ongoing list of unspend outputs.
+This model is referred to as `UTXO` for "Unspent Transaction Outputs", as there is a ongoing list of unspent outputs.

-#### A simple transaction:
+#### A simple transaction

 |  -> In	|  Out ->	|
 |----       |----	|
 |   0.50 	|  0.30	|